Icinga/icinga-doc/markdown/en/configmain.md

 directory to be valid.
 Check result files that are older that this threshold will be deleted by Icinga and the check results they contain will not be processed.
-By using a value of zero (0) with this option, Icinga will process all check result files - even if they're older than your hardware :-).
+By using a value of zero (0) with this option, your hardware :-).

 **Host Inter-Check Delay Method**